Why Abolishing China's Presidential Term Limits Is Such A Big Deal

 The Communists promised to liberate China from the dictatorship of the Nationalists.
 Before that, the Nationalists promised to emancipate the nation from centuries of feudal autocracy under imperial dynasties.

-But, Wu argues, both Communists and Nationalists eventually betrayed their promises, and degenerated into what they once tried to overthrow.
+But, Wu argues, both Communists and Nationalists eventually betrayed their promises, and came to resemble what they once tried to overthrow.

 History aside, critics have also picked apart the Communist Party's various legal and political explanations for abolishing presidential term limits.